Ofili, McGuire Collect Women's Track & Field Regional Honors

 Women's Pole Vaulter Tobel Earns Victory on Final Day at Notre Dame

-Associate head coach Mike McGuire is in the midst of his 25th season with the Michigan women's track and field program in 2014-15.
+Associate head coach Mike McGuire is now in his 26th season with the Michigan women's track and field program in 2014-15.
 He has led U-M's cross country team to nine Big Ten titles, including five straight from 2002-06, and has had a hand in 17 of the program's conference titles.
 McGuire was also named the USTFCCCA Track and Field Assistant Coach of the Year for the women's distance events in 2005 and 2007.

 As a freshman sensation, Finn also highlighted the 2013-14 season, winning individual Big Ten titles in cross country, as well as the indoor and outdoor 5,000-meter crowns and 10,000-meter title.
 She became a three-time All-American, including a first team honoree in cross country and outdoor track (10,000m).
 She garnered several athlete of the year honors, including Big Ten Cross Country Athlete and Freshman of the Year, Big Ten Indoor Track Freshman of the Year, and Big Ten Outdoor Track and Field Athlete of the Year, Freshman of the Year and Athlete of the Championships.
 She was the first runner in Big Ten history to receive all three conference outdoor awards.
 McGuire also guided Brook Handler to First Team All-America honors as a member of the DMR and in the outdoor 1,500-meter run.
 Fifth-year senior Jillian Smith became McGuire's seventh student-athlete to be named Michigan's female Big Ten Medal of Honor recipient.